How to integrate Azure DevOps using Microsoft Fabric

 We are ready to move to the final step.
 Let's do it!

-Accessing data in Microsoft Fabric via Data Gateway
+Access data in Microsoft Fabric via the gateway

 1. Go back to Microsoft Fabric.

-3. Then enter your ODBC connection string (DSN=GatewayDSN) and select MyGateway from the Data gateway dropdown we configured in the previous step:
+• Select MyGateway from the Data gateway dropdown that you configured in the previous step

 4. Read the data the same way we discussed at the beginning of this article.